Several pairs of eyes dedicated to each project

 Literacy Technical Consultant

-Susan has over 15 years experience working in the areas of literacy and knowledge transfer for diverse population groups.
-As an expert in literacy levels, readability, cultural sensitivity and qualitative analysis, Susan has developed a wide range of publications for adults and families on complex issues.
+Susan has over 15 years’ experience working in the areas of literacy and knowledge transfer for diverse population groups.
+As an expert in literacy levels, readability, cultural sensitivity, and qualitative analysis, Susan has developed a wide range of publications on complex issues for adults and families.
 She has applied this expertise to positions in health promotion, social marketing and product development (Centre for Addiction and Mental Health, Scarborough Public Health Department, York Region Heart Health, East York Health Unit).

 Dr. David Esser MD